Mixing Latex Paint With Polyurethane (Here’s What To Avoid)

-You can mix latex paint with water-based polyurethane because they use the same paint solvent (water).
-However, you can’t mix it with oil-based polyurethane because of the different paint solvents.
+You can mix latex paint with water-based polyurethane as they use the same solvent (water).
+You can’t mix latex paint with oil-based polyurethane as they use different solvents (water and oil).

 Mixing them is done to give the finish color tint.
 Being a clear coat, polyurethane doesn’t have paint pigments on its formula; this means its finish has no color and is transparent.
 So, if you mix these two paints, you will get a durable colorful finish.

-You can’t mix oil-based polyurethane with latex paint because they have a different paint solvent (base).
-Latex paint uses water as its paint solvent, while oil-based polyurethane uses natural or synthetic oil.
+You can’t mix latex paint with oil-based polyurethane as both have different solvents (water and oil).
+Latex paint uses water as its solvent, while oil-based polyurethane uses oil (natural or synthetic).

-Both of them dry when their solvent fully evaporates from the coating, and the coating becomes hard.
-Since water evaporates faster than oil, latex paint dries faster than polyurethane.
-So, they have different drying times.
+Both finishes dry when the solvent (oil or water) evaporates from the coating.
+Since water evaporates faster than oil, latex paint dries faster than oil-based polyurethane — so they have different drying times.

 How To Mix Latex Paint With Polyurethane?